Sterile vs. Clean Rooms: Meaning, Differences & Use Cases

 What makes sterile garments sterile?

 On the other hand, sterile garments must also be bacteria free.
 Microorganisms living with the fabric can be killed by radiation called gamma irradiation processing among others.
-Such sterilized garments are mainly used in surgical and medical fields.
+Such sterilized garments are mainly used in surgical and other medical fields.

 Practically, any piece of garment can be sterilized without having to be manufactured in a special way.
 However, in many cases, sterilized garments may still have a high number of particulates on their surface that may not comply with given clean room standards.